Exchange studies

 Programmes and courses are open to qualified students nominated by their home university as exchange students.
 Exchange students pay tuition fees at their home university.
 Room and board are paid at Linnaeus University, unless otherwise stated.
 All student exchanges are to be coordinated through the Office of Student Affairs at Linnaeus University.

 All partners will receive an e-mail with nomination instructions and log-in details to our online platform.
+The e-mail will be sent around a month before the nomination deadline.
 Only nominations in the online portal are accepted.
-If you did not receive the email with nomination instructions - please contact the International Office at inexchange@lnu.se as soon as possible.
+Partner universities who have not received the email with nomination instructions should contact the International Office on inexchange@lnu.se as soon as possible.

 Please note, the nomination and application deadlines cannot be extended.